SharePoint Under Siege

 Focusing only on patching is like waiting for a house fire to start before you buy an extinguisher.
 True resilience is about having a strategy that protects you before, during, and after a vulnerability is announced.

-A Resilient Defense: A Framework-Driven Approach
+A Resilient Defence: A Framework-Driven Approach

 IDENTIFY: From Reactive Patching to Proactive Vulnerability Management